lightningrodlabs/acorn/acorn-ontology-of-clarity.md

 - **Build events feed the tree.** Hooks from the development environment (e.g. "the test suite went green") update the relevant outcome's criteria — invariance checked continuously rather than episodically.

+**From a single builder to a build process** *(commitments, held in balance)*

+- **Selectable multi-agent builds.** Today the build step of the loop is one local agent modifying code.
+The aspiration: a choice of build processes — ensembles of agents building, reviewing, and corroborating each other's work — selected to match how a given outcome can be *well* achieved, not merely achieved.
+- **Different capacities and foci, deliberately in tension.** Commitments pull against each other — quality against speed against cost, the old iron triangle.
+A single builder strikes that balance silently, and silence is where commitments get broken.
+  Give each commitment its advocate: agents with different capacities and different foci, aligning with one another so the balance is negotiated in the open — and any break is caught by an agent whose whole focus is the commitment it guards.

 **One clarity surface, many transports** *(specification)*